derBlau/nvim-config/README.md

 Please do not use.

-## To integrate functionality
+## Available functionality

-The items below are to be included in the config.
-The order in which they are listed does not represent their priority.
+Below a list of plugins that are included, or yet to be included, in the config.

+- [] Git support
 - [] autopairs (), {}, [], "", and so on.
+- [] Harpoon
 - [x] LSP integration
 - [x] Autocompletion
 - [x] LUA support